Date of birth

 Jem began the 2013/14 season in uppermost form, scoring twice in an exhilarating 3-3 draw with Watford at the Madejski.

-On 10th January 2015, Royals fans burst forth in applause, on the 86th minute of the game against Middlesbrough, Karacan made his return onto the hallowed turf of Madejski stadium.
+On 10th January 2015, Royals fans burst out in applause, on the 86th minute of the game against Middlesbrough, Karacan made his return onto the hallowed turf of Madejski stadium.

 Then in July, Jem completed a dream move to Turkish Super League giants Galatasaray, signing a three-year deal following the expiry of his Royals contract.